lbryantstudent/2020Projects/README.md

 Zach did password categories and passwordgen.
 Forche did the read/write and records.
 I did the login functionality and user accessors/mutators

+DEFAULT USERNAME FOR PASSWORD MANAGER IS "Squareguy" and the password is "mcmc"